civil-ua/civil-ua.github.io/pages/research.md

 {% include project
   title="Ideal Observer Computation by Use of Markov-Chain Monte Carlo with Generative Adversarial Networks"

-  description="The performance of the Bayesian Ideal Observer (IO) sets an upper limit among all observers, numerical or human, and has been advocated for use as a figure-of-merit (FOM) for eval- uating and optimizing medical imaging systems.
-However, the IO test statistic corresponds to the likelihood ratio that is intractable to compute in the majority of cases.
-A sampling- based method that employs Markov-chain Monte Carlo (MCMC) techniques was previously proposed to estimate the IO performance.
+  description=" A sampling-based method that employs Markov-chain Monte Carlo (MCMC) techniques was previously proposed to estimate the IO performance.
 However, current applications of MCMC methods for IO approximation have been limited to a small number of situations where the considered distribution of to-be-imaged objects can be described by a relatively simple stochastic object model (SOM).
 As such, there remains an important need to extend the domain of applicability of MCMC methods to address a large variety of scenarios where IO-based assessments are needed but the associated SOMs have not been available.
 In this study, a novel MCMC method that employs a generative adversarial network (GAN)-based SOM, referred to as MCMC-GAN, is described and evaluated.
 The MCMC-GAN method was quantitatively validated by use of test-cases for which reference solutions were available.
 The results demonstrate that the MCMC-GAN method can extend the domain of applicability of MCMC methods for conducting IO analyses of medical imaging systems."

   image="/assets/img/research/mcmc_gan.jpg"